 Consequences of Overstaying a U.S. Visa or I-94

-U.S. immigration law contains a number of built-in penalties for anyone who stays in the U.S. longer than allowed, from a bar on getting a new U.S. visa from Mexico or someplace nearby to a ten-year bar on returning to the U.S. at all.
+U.S. immigration law contains built-in penalties for anyone who stays in the U.S. longer than allowed, from a bar on getting a new U.S. visa from Mexico or someplace nearby to a ten-year bar on returning to the U.S. at all.

-A visitor who comes to the U.S. lawfully from another country typically uses what's called a "nonimmigrant visa."
-For instance, it might be a K-1 visa for the fiancé of a U.S. citizen, an M-1 visa for a vocational program student, or a B-2 visa for a tourist.
-In every such case, the person will, upon entering the U.S., be told by an official of Customs and Border Protection (CBP) the date by which he or she must depart, and that information will be recorded online, in a form known as an I-94.
+A visitor who comes to the United States lawfully from another country typically uses what's called a "nonimmigrant visa."
+For instance, it might be a K-1 visa for the fiancé of a U.S. citizen, an M-1 visa for a vocational program student, or a B-2 visa for a tourist or a visitor for medical treatment.
+In every such case, the person will, upon entering the U.S., be told by an official of Customs and Border Protection (CBP) the date by which they must depart, and that information will be recorded online, in a form known as an I-94.

 But what happens if someone stays in the U.S. beyond that permitted date?
-U.S. immigration law builds in various consequences for people who overstay their visa or permitted U.S. stay.
+U.S. immigration law builds in various consequences for people who overstay their visa or permitted U.S. stay, as described here.

-Because a visa is primarily an entry document, it is not uncommon for a person's visa to run out before the I-94 does (except in cases of multiple entry visitor visas, which typically last for several years).
-You are completely within your rights to stay within the U.S. until the date on your I-94.
+Don't make the mistake that some people do and assume that the expiration date on your visa shows the date by which you must leave the United States.
+A visa is primarily an entry document.
+It might last a lot longer or a lot shorter a time than you are actually allowed.
+In fact, it's not uncommon for a foreign national's visa to run out before the I-94 does (except in cases of multiple entry visitor visas, which typically last for several years).
+Again, you can stay within the U.S. until the date on your I-94.

 What if you file for an extension but USCIS waits to approve it until after the end date of your period of authorized stay?
 This is not an unlikely scenario; USCIS is often backed up with applications.
 If you filed your extension application on time (before your authorized stay period ran out), and USCIS eventually approves it, your period of stay will automatically be extended from the previous end date.
 This happens regardless of whether USCIS approves the extension before or after the end date.
 This way, you don't end up with any gaps in your period of authorized stay.